5ecompendium/bestiary/_creatures/mirager.md

 ***Slam.*** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 6 (1d6 + 3) bludgeoning damage.

-***Thirst Kiss.*** The mirager feeds on the body moisture of creatures it lures into kissing it.
-A creature must be charmed, grappled, or incapacitated to be kissed.
-A kiss hits automatically, does 21 (6d6) necrotic damage, and fills the mirager with an exultant rush of euphoria that has the same effect as a heroism spell lasting 1 minute.
+***Thirst Kiss.*** Melee Weapon Attack: reach 5 ft., one charmed, grappled, or incapacitated target.
+The mirager feeds on the body moisture of creatures it lures into kissing it.
+A kiss hits automatically, does 21 (6d6) necrotic damage, and fills the mirager with an exultant rush of euphoria that has the same effect as a <i>heroism</i> spell lasting 1 minute.
 The creature that was kissed doesn't notice that it took damage from the kiss unless it makes a successful DC 16 Wisdom (Perception) check.

 ***Captivating Dance (Recharges after a Short or Long Rest, Humanoid Form Only).*** The mirager performs a sinuously swaying dance.
 Humanoids within 20 feet that view this dance must make a successful DC 16 Wisdom saving throw or be stunned for 1d4 rounds and charmed by the mirager for 1 minute.
 Humanoids of all races and genders have disadvantage on this saving throw.
 A creature that saves successfully is immune to this mirager's dance for the next 24 hours.